-Professor of Management Science & Operations Management
+Dean’s Professor of Operations Management

 Ph.D., University of California at Berkeley

-Wedad J. Elmaghraby is a Professor of Operations Management and Management Science at the Robert H. Smith School of Business, University of Maryland, College Park.
+Wedad J. Elmaghraby is Dean’s Professor of Operations Management at the Robert H. Smith School of Business, University of Maryland, College Park.
 Her research interests are at the interface of operations management, economics and behavioral decision making.
 Her current research includes online auctions in business-to-business secondary markets, online platforms to promote sustainable business paradigms, and behavioral factors in business-to-business contract design.
 She currently serves as a Department Editor at M&SOM and has served as the President of the MSOM Society, the Behavioral Operations Section, and POMS College of Behavior in Operations Management.
 She currently serves as the ADVANCE professor at the Smith School and as co-director of the Smith Analytics Consortium.
 Prior to joining the Smith School, she was on the faculty of the School of Industrial and Systems Engineering at Georgia Institute of Technology and NYU Stern School of Business in the Operations Management group.

 Bimpikis K, Elmaghraby WJ, Moon K, Zhang W. Managing Market Thickness in Online Business-to-Business Markets.
 Management Science [Internet].
 2020;66 (12) :5783-5822.
 Publisher's Version